cooodledooodle/IITM-Python-Lecture-codes/d/README.md

-## This directory contains some datasets usen in lectures
+## This directory contains some datasets used in lectures